 2026 Just AI Conference: Grounding AI Governance in Justice

-The Just AI Conference is the flagship event of Research ICT Africa’s, Just AI project, a continental initiative that seeks to address the critical need for research on redressing the harms associated with data-driven technologies such as Artificial Intelligence (AI) and the uneven distribution of opportunities within and between countries.
+The Just AI Conference is the flagship event of Research ICT Africa’s Africa Just AI project, a continental initiative that seeks to address the critical need for research on redressing the harms associated with data-driven technologies such as Artificial Intelligence (AI) and the uneven distribution of opportunities within and between countries.
 This initiative falls under the broader umbrella of the Artificial Intelligence for Development in Africa (AI4D Africa) programme, launched in 2020 and jointly funded by Canada’s International Development Research Centre (IDRC), the Swedish International Development Cooperation Agency (Sida), and the UK’s Foreign Commonwealth and Development Office (FCDO).

 What would AI governance look like if justice, rather than capital, efficiency or innovation, were its organising principle?

-The conference builds on RIA’s Just AI Framework of Inquiry, a context-grounded, action-oriented tool for policymakers, technology developers, and researchers to ensure the AI value chain protects, promotes, and fulfils human rights and environmental sustainability.
+The conference expanded on RIA’s Just AI Framework of Inquiry, a context-grounded, action-oriented tool for policymakers, technology developers, and researchers to ensure the AI value chain protects, promotes, and fulfils human rights and environmental sustainability.
 The FoI’s nine core inquiries guide research on Just AI in Africa, forming a coherent axis of political-economy and governance justice across AI systems.
 This gathering moves from conceptual discussion to applied learning, using the Framework to explore how justice can be made actionable in AI policy and practice.

 Programme Structure